MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-reference-tabular-object.md

 ## Role Members in TMDL

 Role members could number in the hundreds or thousands, so serializing each member as a separate object using its native TOM representation ([WindowsModelRoleMember](/dotnet/api/microsoft.analysisservices.tabular.windowsmodelrolemember?view=analysisservices-dotnet) or [ExternalModelRoleMember](/dotnet/api/microsoft.analysisservices.tabular.externalmodelrolemember?view=analysisservices-dotnet)) would be unreadable.
-To optimize for interaction and readability, TMDL breaks the principle of alignment with TOM object tree, and optimizes role members representation for the most common scenario: Azure AD and Windows Identity.
+To optimize for interaction and readability, TMDL breaks the principle of alignment with TOM object tree, and optimizes role members representation for the most common scenario: Microsoft Entra ID (formerly known as Azure AD) and Windows Identity.

 The following rules are applied:

-- Member ID is not serialized and assumes the same value as name
+- Member ID isn't serialized and assumes the same value as name
-- Blank lines between members are not emitted
+- Blank lines between members aren't emitted
 - Members are emitted in the end after permissions

 Default property of the member determines the member type: